Key Points: Updated 19 March 2025

 Once (or sometimes twice) every year, ICAO update their NAT Doc 007 – the main guidance doc for ops over the North Atlantic.
 All the specifics about how to operate your aircraft safely through the complex airspace of the region are here.

-There’s a new one that has just been published for March 2025, which contains a few important changes to know about if you’re planning a flight across the NAT.
+There’s a new one that takes effect from 20 March 2025, which contains a few important changes to know about if you’re planning a flight across the NAT.

 You can download the new NAT Doc 007 on the ICAO page, but here’s a summary of the main changes…